Eero-S/Self_report_app/README.md

-# wsd-project
+## Self Report app

+A full stack project made with deno, postgres, and ejs templates, done as a school project.

 Link to online demo: https://wsd-project-es2.herokuapp.com/

-Instructions to run the application:
+### Instructions to run the application:

 1. In case you run database locally run these commands (in the following order) in your postgres command line.
 Otherwise move to step 3.